sunny3e/SQLPackage/README.md

 For Text you can store ***char, character, clob, national varying character, native character, nchar, nvarchar, varchar, variant, varying character, text***.

 For Dates you can store ***datetime, time, timestamp, date.*** No need to convert Dates to Strings and back and forth, SQLDataAccess does all that for you!
+Dates are always stored as UTC in the DB and day light savings time is also taken into account for the local you are in.

 For Integers you can store ***bigint, bit, bool, boolean, int2, int8, integer, mediumint, smallint, tinyint, int.***